 - Optional: ¼ teaspoon cayenne

-- Dip the chicken tenders, one at a time, into the tapioca, then into the egg, then into the almond flour.
-(Keeping one hand for the egg and one for the starch and flour makes this a lot less messy.)
-Lay the chicken tenders on the prepared baking sheet.
-Bake the chicken for 25 minutes, or until it is crispy and beginning to look golden brown.1 lb. chicken tenders or chicken breasts cut into strips
+- Dip the chicken tenders, one at a time, into the tapioca, then into the egg, and then into the almond flour.
+Keeping one hand for the egg and one for the starch and flour makes this a lot less messy.
+Lay the chicken tenders on the prepared baking sheet.1 lb chicken tenders

 - *OPTIONAL STEP*: Let the chicken rest for 30-60 minutes in your fridge before you bake it.
 This step will help the crust to stick to the chicken.

 - While the chicken is baking, prepare the sauce.
-In a small frying pan over high heat bring the honey, garlic, sea salt, and (if using) the cayenne to a boil then set it aside.⅓ cup honey, 4 cloves garlic, ½ teaspoon sea salt, Optional: ¼ teaspoon cayenne
+In a small frying pan over medium heat, bring the honey, garlic, sea salt, and (if using) the cayenne to a boil and then set it aside.⅓ cup honey, 4 cloves garlic, ½ teaspoon sea salt, Optional: ¼ teaspoon cayenne

-- When the chicken has finished baking remove it from the oven and turn the oven to broil.
-Dip each of the chicken tenders in the sauce then lay them back on the baking sheet.
+- When the chicken has finished baking, remove it from the oven and turn the oven to broil.
+Dip each of the chicken tenders in the sauce and then lay them back on the baking sheet.
 Save the extra sauce.

-- Baste the chicken with any extra sauce one they come out of the oven then serve immediately.
+- Baste the chicken with any extra sauce once they come out of the oven and then serve immediately.